ssmirr/appdev-chapters/active-record.md

 [^pattern]: You might be detecting a pattern.
 A lot of what we get out of Rails is powerful base classes that we inherit from when we make our own classes.

+Let's create our first migration, to add a table called "contacts".
 In order to keep the order of the migrations straight, we begin the filenames with a timestamp.
 To make it easy on us, Rails will create the migration files for us and put the timestamp in the filename automatically if we run this command at a Terminal prompt (**not** inside `rails console`):

 ```bash
 rails generate migration [ChooseANameForTheMigrationClass]